renaissance-publishing/renaissance/content/chapters/21-races.md

     libertine and indulgent in the pursuit of mortal pleasure (when they have the opportunity).

-  - As a result, they may appear to be humble, simple and rustic—until evening descends, when the party drugs come out.
+  - As a result, they may appear to be humble, simple and rustic — until evening descends, when the party drugs come out.

 #### Vitals